Clay Wildfire Lawyers

 Negligence

-In wildfire cases, we hold defendants accountable by establishing a clear duty of care, proving a breach of that duty, and demonstrating the resulting damages.
+In wildfire cases, attorneys may present evidence of a duty of care, a breach of that duty, and the resulting damages.

 Corporations like utility companies have a duty of care, which is to protect the public by taking reasonable steps to prevent harm.
 In wildfire cases, this means following safety standards, maintaining infrastructure, and implementing fire prevention measures.